lukaszleszczynski-95/password-generator/README.md

 ## Progress bar added

-I have added a bar that show how strong password is depending on the length of it.
+I have added a bar that shows how strong password is depending on the length of it.